 Whereas some airports offer a great view of the planes coming and going on the runway, passengers at Belfast City Airport can enjoy a more pastoral view whilst waiting for a plane.
-The departures area looks out over the stunning Cave Hill Country Park which looms to the north of the city.
-The terminal has floor to ceiling windows to really make the most of this view.
+The departures area looks out over the stunning Cave Hill Country Park which looms to the city’s north.
+The terminal has floor-to-ceiling windows to really make the most of this view.

 Treat yourself to a cocktail

 What better way to start your trip than with a delicious cocktail from the newest addition to the food and drink offering in the terminal, The Artisan?
 Serving light bites, tapas and appetisers too, there is plenty to choose from, and the menu has been chosen to showcase the best of Irish produce.